opensearch-project/documentation-website/_search-plugins/neural-sparse-search.md

 ## Step 5: Create and enable the two-phase processor (Optional)

-The 'neural_sparse_two_phase_processor' is a new feature which introduced in OpenSearch 2.15.
+The `neural_sparse_two_phase_processor` is a new feature introduced in OpenSearch 2.15.
 Using the two-phase processor can significantly improve the performance of neural sparse queries.

 To quickly launch a search pipeline with neural sparse search, use the following example pipeline: